-Medical Marijuana Application Tied to Russian Investor - Legal Reader
+EDIT: Medical Marijuana Application Allegedly Tied to Russian Investor - Legal Reader

 This is the kind of story that would be easy to miss if not for people paying close attention to small details.
 A business named 3 Notch Roots, which is located in Andalusia, Alabama, filed an application for a medical marijuana license within the state and those filings are public record (although redacted).
 By looking through the details associated with such filings, it’s possible to gain a perspective on who is trying to invest in the market and what businesses are being formed around medical marijuana.

 One of the names on the application is listed as Andrey Blokh, who is part owner of a company called Curaleaf.
 Curaleaf Holdings Inc. the largest publicly traded cannabis company in the U.S. by market capitalization, with plans to continue expanding, even as far as into Canada.
-At the same time, the company has been significantly funded by a Russian named Roman Abramovich.
+At one time, the company was significantly funded by a Russian named Roman Abramovich.

 Mr. Abramovich was the owner of Chelsea FC, one of the most famous soccer teams in the world, and he has been a major investor in countless projects, including in those in the cannabis world.
 As with many other Russians, he has faced sanctions and other ramifications as a result of his Russian ties and connections to Putin.
 Anyone who has followed the various developments involving Russia over the past couple of years has likely come across Mr. Abramovich’s name at least a few times.

 According to Curaleaf, this story doesn’t go much further than that.
-It does not deny that Roman Abramovich was a source of capital at one point in its development, but also claims that his loans were repaid before any Russian activity started in Ukraine.
+It does not deny that Roman Abramovich was a source of capital at one point in its development, but also states that his loans were repaid before any Russian activity started in Ukraine.
 From its perspective, he does not have any ongoing participation in the company, according to a statement, and was only one of many sources of capital that were used.

-The story of investor Roman Abramovich and Curaleaf highlights an ongoing state of tension over Russia ties and the unsure nature of how relations between global powers will balance out moving forward.

 Sources:

-Note: Editor’s note: A Curaleaf representative contacted LegalReader with the following statement: